 In 2018, the Yukon government funded a project to upgrade the Dawson airport from gravel to a paved runway, and to construct an all-weather airport maintenance facility.
-This significant airport upgrade work was completed at the end of May 2019.
+This significant airport upgrade work sufficient to accommodate 737 passenger jets was completed at the end of May 2019.
+Direct Vancouver to Dawson jet service is under consideration and if approved would upgrade the already excellent access.